 Once we have received your snowshoes we will assess them and follow the directions you have given us on your Snowshoe Mail Order Form.
 Please mark the damaged area(s) clearly with tape or some other marking so that we can easily see the problem area(s).
 Once the repairs are completed we will charge your credit card for the repairs, plus return shipping and send them back to you.

 Rivet/Buckle Replacement- $12 minimum, price varies depending on damage.

-Bindings and Crampons Replaced at the same time- $65 per pair (please let us know the shoe size and gender of the primary user)
+Bindings and Crampons Replaced at the same time- $65 per pair (please let us know what size women's or men's shoe the primary user wears)

 Bindings Replaced- $50 per pair (bindings are only installed in pairs)

 Heel Straps (rubber with holes for adjustment)- $15 for one, $25 per pair

 Heel Straps (plastic ratcheting style for Bear Claw Bindings) 1/16/17 Currently OUT OF STOCK- we don't know when we'll be getting more because our supplier is sold out for the season.
 Check back in fall 2017 or replace your bindings for $50 per pair.
 When we had these in the past they were $12 each + $7.00 shipping but that may change in the future.
 We may send you either a used original strap or the black strap shown in this link depending on what we have in stock.
 This is the only part we sell.

 Deck Wraps $14 each

 When looking at the cost to repair your snowshoes, keep in mind that a new pair of Tubbs snowshoes runs between $140 and $260, with an average pair around $180.
 That means that repairing your snowshoes, even with shipping costs added on, is usually cost effective.